macoscope/SwiftyStateMachine/README.md

 SwiftyStateMachine
 ==================

-A Swift µframework for creating state machines, designed for clarity and maintainability.
+A Swift µframework for creating [finite-state machines][FSM], designed for clarity and maintainability.
 Can create diagrams:

 ![example digraph](example-digraph.png)